dszakallas/kordz3/README.md

-kordz3
+:star: kordz3 :star:
 ======

-Kordz2 M4L Effect
+Kordz3 M4L Effect

-Copyright (C) 2014  Dávid Szakállas
+Copyright (C) 2015  Dávid Szakállas

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by